kasriniv/openshiftv3-ops-workshop/3scale/3scaleOnPremInstall.md

     server: 10.0.0.86
   persistentVolumeReclaimPolicy: Recycle

-  ip address above is the private ip of the master as NFS is running on the master.
+  <p>ip address above is the private ip of the master as NFS is running on the master.
 We create 4 pvs with this template: 3 with ReadWriteOnce and 1 with ReadWriteMany.

 <p>You can edit the file each time or run it from commandline with sed as follows